flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 In terms of functionality, the SPU is a lot more limited than the PPU.
 For instance, SPU doesn't include any memory management functions (address translation and memory protection) or even state-of-the-art functions (i.e. dynamic branch prediction).
 Nonetheless, it performs exceptionally well at vector processing.

-To program this unit, developers use the PPU to invoke routines provided by the Playstation 3's Operating System, these upload the executable specifically written for the SPU to the SPU of choice and signal it to start execution.
+To program this unit, developers use the PPU to invoke routines provided by the PlayStation 3's Operating System, these upload the executable specifically written for the SPU to the SPU of choice and signal it to start execution.
 Afterwards, the PPU keeps a reference of the SPU's thread for synchronisation purposes `r cite("cpu-spuprog")`.

 `r close_tabs()`